OdedYanovich/Tinkering/obsidian docs/redesign - The game's requirements/mods.md

 # mods
-Each mod is a state that changes the behaviour of the game and the responses to user input.
-Any sheard memory between them has to be expressed.
+Each mod is a state that changes the behavior of the game and the responses to user input.
+Any shard memory between them has to be expressed.
 Associated with identity-display and required-sequences that will becomes relevant in the transition.
 # transitions
 ```mermaid